dwmkerr/lex-starter-kit/README.md

 - [ ] create sample on how to create an intent
 - [ ] lex chat - show logs and errors! that would be super cool...
 - [ ] remove artifacts folder, generate as needed, remove checked in files (gunk)
+- [ ] Allow the bot to easily be renamed
+- [ ] move deploy into a script
+- [ ] Simplify create/deploy, to create roles/policies/etc as needed, and then we only need a single deploy function (no setup).
+- [ ] Rename bot should also rename the lambda function
+- [ ] We should have a sample java lambda
+- [ ] We should have a sample python lambda